We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 We chose the top-rated products below for their quality, price, and ease of installation to help find the best garage door insulation kit for any garage door.
 And, to ensure we’re only suggesting the best garage door insulation kits, we performed hands-on testing with the following products.

 Note: Each of these products effectively retained heat on the garage side of the door.
-Our test garage was 2-bay and we didn’t insulate one door to maintain a “control door.”
+Our test garage was 2-bay, and we left one door uninsulated to serve as a “control door.”
 An hour after insulation, we took readings with an infrared thermometer, and each showed a difference of 8 to 10 degrees warmer on the insulated side.

 Best Overall